ianhellstrom/rtfd/source/sql/subqueries.rst

 * ``COUNT`` conversion: whenever a ``COUNT(*)`` is equivalent to a ``COUNT(col_not_null)`` Oracle can use a ``BITMAP CONVERSION COUNT`` to speed up the SQL statement.
 * ``DISTINCT`` is eliminated whenever Oracle knows the operation is redundant, for instance when all columns of a primary key are involved.
-* Columns in a ``SELECT`` list of a subquery are removed whenever they are not referenced, which is known as select list pruning.
+* Columns in a ``SELECT``-list of a subquery are removed whenever they are not referenced, which is known as select-list pruning.
 * Filters can be pushed down into subqueries when appropriate, so that the amount of data is minimized as soon as possible.
 * Predicates can also be moved around from one subquery to another whenever an inner or natural join of two (or more) query blocks is performed where only one of the blocks has a particular predicate, but transitive closure guarantees that is also applies to the other subqueries.
   Aggregations and analytic functions are known to throw a spanner in the works for filter push-downs and predicate move-arounds.